ali-shahwali/zig-functools/docs/guide/map.md

 `functools.CommonMappers`, `functools.CommonReducers`, `functools.CommonPredicates` are collections of functions that come with the library, it contains many common functions that one uses when programming functionally.
 :::

 In most cases we preserve the type when we map, however there are cases when we want to map from one type to another.
-However, to do this we need to allocate new memory and thus can not use `mapMutSlice`.
+However, to do this we need to allocate new memory and thus can not use `mapSlice`.

 **Create 2D points from integers**
 ```zig